 We need to retake the vote, but in a different manner than the first time.
 All in favor of the motion indicate by raising your hand.
 [Most do so.]
 All opposed to the motion indicate by raising your hand.
 [Few do so.]

+The 'Ayes' have it.
+The motion is adopted.
 The council will purchase a printer system at a cost not to exceed \$1,500.

 The next item under New Business is ...

 Script A Page 2

 Amendments